 Oh gosh, how I love chocolate.
 There’s just something about it – the bitterness, the creaminess, that satisfying texture that you can’t quite describe.
 I’ve been following an anti-Candida diet lately and at first was struggling to find any sweet treats.
 (Although there are various versions, most anti-Candida diets eliminate nearly all sugars and carbs, making baking a real challenge.)
 Eventually I knuckled down and spent an evening in the kitchen blending up various ingredients to see what happened.
 The results were the delectable Coconut and Goji Energy Bites and my 3 Ingredient Raw Chocolate.
 Finally, really craving something ‘biscuity’ I came up with these no-bake Chocolate Hazelnut Freezer Cookies.
 And let me tell you, they are GOOD.

 Chocolate and hazelnut are a delicious combination and in my opinion aren’t used often enough together.
-The coconut butter and goji berries combine to add light sweetness here, while not being high in sugar.
+The coconut butter and goji berries combine to add light sweetness, while not being high in sugar.
 (Although if you’re unrestricted in your sugar intake and prefer a sweeter cookie, I recommend adding a tablespoon of maple syrup to the mix.)
 The almonds are an excellent slightly sweet base for the cookies, while the shredded coconut adds delicious texture.
-Finally, the chocolate drizzle – while not sweet – adds a decadence to the cookies that makes them feel like a real treat.
+Finally, the chocolate drizzle – while not sweet – adds decadence to the cookies that makes them feel like a treat.

-Chocolate Hazelnut Freezer Cookies (vegan + gf)
+Chocolate Hazelnut Freezer Cookies (vegan & gluten-free)

 - ¾ cup almonds